martinvonz/jj/docs/design/run.md

 specific revision.

 We will leave any affected commit in its current state, if any subprocess fails.
-This allows us provide a better user experience, as leaving revisions in an undesirable state, e.g partially formatted, may confuse users.
+This allows us to provide a better user experience, as leaving revisions in an undesirable state, e.g partially formatted, may confuse users.

 ## Resource constraints